Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 It may make for splashy headlines, but art that depends on shock value rarely has any lasting relevance; the goalposts of what is considered taboo or too outlandish constantly being moved by relativity and the passage of time.

-I mean, who’s to say what is going too far in as wacky a culture as the one we find ourselves currently inhabiting?
-I only bring it up because MORBID ANGEL‘s ‘Altars of Madness‘ is now 30 years old, but it is still one of the landmark recordings in death metal history.
+I mean, who’s to say what is going too far in as wacky a culture like the one we find ourselves currently inhabiting?
+I only bring it up because Florida‘s MORBID ANGEL album ‘Altars of Madness‘ is now 30 years old, but it is still one of the landmark recordings in death metal history.
 It has lost none of its dark allure or ability to impress with its superb songwriting and devastating musicianship.
 Much of its timeless qualities stem from the fact that the guys in MORBID ANGEL were dead serious about their music, notoriety the last of their concerns-complete destruction their only mission.

 Armed with the otherworldly incantations of the Necronomicon and a love for the psychedelic, painterly visions that Eddie Van Halen’s playing invoked within him, guitarist and bandleader Trey Azagthoth recruited a group of like-minded musicians to help him realize his vision of creating a new style of music that was crushingly heavy, blindingly fast, and unnervingly evil and chaotic.